Romancing Christmas romance movies

 Vicary is referring to Hallmark's first Christmas-themed romance movie.
 Premiering in 2007, The Christmas Card was Hallmark Channel's highest-ever-rated telecast during its debut.
 It made Hallmark executives realize that the channel could have a profitable niche with this unique type of programming.

-The Christmas Card (shown several times each holiday season) is about a young woman Faith (Ms. Beautiful) who is kinda engaged to a nice, but boring guy (NOT Mr. Handsome).
+The Christmas Card (shown several times each holiday season) is about a young woman, Faith (Miss Beautiful), who is kinda engaged to a nice but boring guy (not Mr. Handsome).
 Faith participates in a church activity that sends Christmas cards to soldiers fighting in Afghanistan.
 U.S. Army Sgt.
-Cody Cullen (Mr. Handsome) is randomly handed Faith’s card and drawn to the photo of her town and the sentiments written inside.
-Cody has no idea who Faith is, i.e., young or old, married or single, thin or fat, beautiful or ugly.
-(Of course, this is a Hallmark Christmas romance movie, so Faith is young and beautiful).
+Cody Cullen (Mr. Handsome) is randomly handed Faith's card and drawn to the photo of her town and the sentiments written inside.
+Cody has no idea who Faith is — i.e., young or old, married or single, thin or fat, beautiful or ugly.
+(Of course, this is a Hallmark Christmas romance movie, so Faith is young and beautiful.)

 Ed Asner, who recently died at age 91, was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or Movie for his role in The Christmas Card.